 - Choose batteries that match your system voltage (e.g., 48V lithium-ion deep cycle batteries).

-- Calculate storage needs based on daily power consumption.
+- Calculate storage requirement from daily power consumption.